voldedore/calibre-kindle-server/README.md

-# Simple python script to deliver news using calibre.
+# Simple python script to deliver news using calibre

 ## Prerequisites